 Spiegel Grove houses the Hayes Museum and 31 room mansion, along with 25 acres of park and the burial site of President and Mrs. Hayes.

-"In the Spirit of the People: James Monroe's 1817 Tour of the Northern States" will be on display in the museum auditorium.
+"In the Spirit of the People: James Monroe's 1817 Tour of the Northern States" is on display in the museum auditorium.